kbansak/powerLATE/README.md

 powerLATE provides two main functions:

-  - `powerLATE()`, which computes the power of the Wald IV estimator, or determines parameters to obtain a target power.
+  - `powerLATE()`, which computes the power of the Wald IV estimator, or determines parameters (e.g. required sample size) to obtain a target power.

-  - `powerLATE.cov()`, which is similar to `powerLATE()` but additioanlly allows the inclusion of covariates.
+  - `powerLATE.cov()`, which is similar to `powerLATE()` but additionally allows the inclusion of covariates.

 ## Navigating main functions